Stewardship Team

 2. Tell us a bit about your family.

-Heidi and I became a couple on October 10, 1974 when she was 14 and I was 16.
+Heidi and I became a couple on October 10, 1974, when she was 14 and I was 16.
 We got married after I graduated from college in 1979.
-We have a daughter, Sarah, who is a social worker at Lifespan.
-Our son, Adam and his wife, Sarah, live in Hilton.
-Adam & Sarah are the parents of our granddaughter, Fiona, who hangs out with us 2 or 3 days a week and is a real bright spot for us!
-Our son, Jordan, works for a music business company in Brooklyn.
+We have a daughter, Sarah, a son, Adam, his wife, Sarah, and our granddaughter, Fiona, as well as a son, Jordan, who lives in Nashville.

 My family really consists of my dad, who went to be with the Lord in 1989 and mom, who joined him in 2000, followed in 2016 by my sister Carol.
 Still here on this side of heaven are my sisters, Joan, Bonnie, and Nancy.